apache/gravitino/docs/glossary.md

 ## Continuous Integration (CI)

 - The practice of automatically building, testing, and validating code changes when committed to version control.

+## Contributor Covenant

+- A widely used and recognized code of conduct for open source communities.
+It provides guidelines for creating a welcoming and inclusive environment for all contributors.

 ## Dependencies